Improved Binary Black Hole Search Discriminator from the Singular Value Decomposition of Non-Gaussian Noise Transients: Introduction

 The paper is structured as follows.
-In Sec.~\ref{match_filter_review} and Sec.~\ref{svd_review}, we briefly review the concepts of matched filtering and singular value decomposition, respectively.
+In sections~\ref{match_filter_review} and~\ref{svd_review}, we briefly review the concepts of matched filtering and SVD, respectively.
 They are important tools used in this work.
-We also present a brief discussion of the fundamental concepts of the unified $\chi^{2}$ formalism in Sec.~\ref{chisq_review}.
-Subsequently, in Sec.~\ref{chisq_basis}, we detail the methodology developed for constructing the basis vectors employed in calculating the blip $\chi^{2}$.
-These basis vectors are then used to calculate the glitch $\chi^{2}$, and the corresponding results are presented in Sec.~\ref{results}.
-Finally, we summarize our findings and outline future research directions in Sec.~\ref{conclusion}.
+We also present a brief discussion of the fundamental concepts of the unified $\chi^{2}$ formalism in section~\ref{chisq_review}.
+Subsequently, in section~\ref{chisq_basis}, we detail the methodology developed for constructing the basis vectors, which is used to compute the glitch-specific $\chi^{2}$ statistics, and present the corresponding results in section~\ref{results}.
+Finally, we summarize our findings and outline future research directions in section~\ref{conclusion}.

-\section{Matched Filtering}
+\section{Matched filtering}

 The CBC detection statistic is based on the matched-filtering technique to identify the GW signals from the noise background \cite{Allen:2005fk, Dhurandhar:1992mw, Owen:1998dk}.
 The detector output $x(t)$ is the sum of GW signal $s(t)$ and the noise $n(t)$, which we take to be additive: